dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ```

 ## Natural (function) type
-An [_anonymous function_ expression](../../spec/expressions.md#anonymous-function-expressions) (a _lambda expression_ or an _anonymous method_) has a natural type if the parameters types are explicit and the return type is either explicit or can be inferred (see [inferred return type](../../spec/expressions.md#inferred-return-type)).
+An _anonymous function_ expression ([§11.16](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1116-anonymous-function-expressions)) (a _lambda expression_ or an _anonymous method_) has a natural type if the parameters types are explicit and the return type is either explicit or can be inferred (see [§11.6.3.13](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#116313-inferred-return-type)).

 A _method group_ has a natural type if all candidate methods in the method group have a common signature.
 (If the method group may include extension methods, the candidates include the containing type and all extension method scopes.)